 My name is Foxie, and I come from a long way away.
 A very long way away.
 Much farther than you’ve ever imagined.

 My planet is called Cha Chu Pani.
 In our language, cha means one, chu means two, and pani means dancer.
-My planet and its twin turn around each other like two dancers circling the sun.
-One full dance takes 454 days.
-That’s a Cha Chu Pani year.
-Yours is 365 days.
+Cha Chu Pani has a twin planet, and we cha-cha around each other like two dancers.
+A year is longer here than on Earth.
+It takes us 454 days to get around our sun.
+It only takes you 365 days…

 Writing: A Spiritual Voice has been UPDATED with lots of new material and a new layout and cover.